Mintbase/Grants-Program/applications/web3-compatible-api.md

 Project Moonbeam (https://moonbeam.network/) aims to create a Polkadot parachain that offers Ethereum compatibility.
 We envision Moonbeam serving as an easy entry point to Polkadot for existing Ethereum developers -- a place where Ethereum based Dapps can run with a minimal amount of changes required.
 We believe this will help drive adoption of Polkadot by reducing friction for existing Ethereum based projects and by providing compatibility and support for the rich set of Ethereum ecosystem tools such as Truffle.

 Substrate already includes key components needed to achieve Ethereum compatibility, most notably the EVM frame pallet which is a full EVM implementation in Rust, and a basic way to dispatch calls to the EVM.
 However, there are other critical missing pieces needed to achieve Ethereum interoperability.
-One of these is a Web3 compatible API that offers the same API as an Ethereum node.
+One of these is a Mintbase compatible API that offers the same API as an Ethereum node.
 Another is Pallet-Ethereum, a Substrate runtime that Parity is developing that extends and enhances the way calls are dispatched to the EVM that is contained in Pallet-EVM.

-We are seeking grant funding to help build a Substrate based Web3 compatible API that will interface with Pallet-Ethereum.
+We are seeking grant funding to help build a Substrate based Mintbase compatible API that will interface with Pallet-Ethereum.
 We plan to use this implementation as part of Moonbeam, but other projects that want to implement Ethereum compatible parachains or parathreads could also include them into their projects and benefit from them.

 ## Team :busts_in_silhouette: